Symptom and description

 Check for leakage around the tube and report this to your healthcare provider right

-Tape tube securely to prevent pulling.
+Tape the tube securely to prevent pulling.

 Apply skin protectant as needed.